canonical/lxd/doc/reference/instance_options.md

 - Set {config:option}`instance-resource-limits:limits.cpu.allowance` to restrict the load an instance can put on the available CPUs.
   This option is available only for containers.
   See {ref}`instance-options-limits-cpu-container` for how to set this option.
+- Set {config:option}`instance-resource-limits:limits.cpu.pin_strategy` to specify the strategy for virtual-machine CPU auto pinning.
+  This option is available only for virtual machines.
+  See {ref}`instance-options-limits-cpu-vm` for how to set this option.

 It is possible to set both options at the same time to restrict both which CPUs are visible to the instance and the allowed usage of those instances.
 However, if you use {config:option}`instance-resource-limits:limits.cpu.allowance` with a time limit, you should avoid using {config:option}`instance-resource-limits:limits.cpu` in addition, because that puts a lot of constraints on the scheduler and might lead to less efficient allocations.